nationalarchives/tdr-prototype-terraform/README.md

     **NOTE**: this may take a few minutes to complete.

 **NOTE: PLEASE DO NOT DELETE THE RESOURCES UNLESS ABSOLUTELY SURE AS THESE RESOURCES ARE BEING USED FOR DEVELOPMENT**

+## Terraform `destroy` Command

+When destroying a Terraform environment there are a some issues:
+* S3 buckets will not be deleted unless they are already empty
+* The DB creates a snapshot of the database when it is destroyed but uses the same name, so on a subsequent destroy this fails because the snapshot name is already used.

+The destroy will not complete unless these issues are resolved manually.
+All other resources will be destroyed successfully.

 ## Further Information